secretstartups/handbook/sales/field-operations/channel-operations/index.html.md

 If an approver will not be able to approve opportunities due to PTO or some other reason, they must [assign a delegate](https://about.gitlab.com/handbook/sales/field-operations/order-processing/#reassign-quote-approvals) in SFDC to approve opportunities on their behalf.

 ## Letters of Authorization
-When a partner needs a Letter of Authorization, they must log into the partner portal and request one from the “Letter of Authorization” button along the top of the page.
-If a partner does not log in to the portal, they will not be able to access this request, ensuring that only authorized partners can access the link.
+When a partner needs a Letter of Authorization ("LOA"), they must log into the partner portal and request one from the “Letter of Authorization” button along the top of the page.
+If a partner does not log in to the portal, they will not be able to access this request.
+This helps ensure that only authorized partners can access the link and request a LOA.

-The partner will be prompted to input basic company information that will auto-fill the letter of authorization.
-Upon submitting, the letter of authorization will be automatically sent to the legal team who will approve and initial the letter before sending it to GitLab's PAO for signature.
-Once signed, the letter of authorization will be sent directly to the partner via email.
+The partner will be prompted to input basic company information that will auto-fill the LOA.
+Upon submission, the LOA will automatically be sent to the Partner Operations team for review and confirmation that the entity requesting the LOA is a valid and authorized partner.
+Once appproved by Partner Operations, the LOA will automatically be sent to the legal team who will approve and initial the LOA before sending it to GitLab's PAO for signature.
+Once signed, the LOA will be sent directly to the partner via email.
 The letter is good for one calendar year from the date on the letter.

 ## Partner Support and Communication